LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/GarbageCollection.md

 	1. You don't need to free up memory manually while developing your application
 	2. It allocates objects on the managed heap efficiently
-	3. When objects are no longer used then it will reclaim those objects by clearing their memory and keeps the memory available for future allocaitons
+	3. When objects are no longer used then it will reclaim those objects by clearing their memory and keeps the memory available for future allocations
 	4. Managed objects automatically get clean content to start with, so their constructors do not have to initialize every data field.
-	5. It provides memory safely by making sure that an object cannot use the contnet of another object.
+	5. It provides memory safely by making sure that an object cannot use the content of another object.